linneahj/02476_Leaf_Shapes/reports/README.md

 >
 > Answer:

---- We chose to work with the third-party framework Pytorch Image Models (TIMM) as this framework is well suited for image classification.
+*We chose to work with the third-party framework Pytorch Image Models (TIMM) as this framework is well suited for image classification.
 The framework contains various advanced and well-performing neural networks with pretrained weights.
 Using this therefore enabled us to quickly have a functional model.
-From the framework we specifically used the pretrained ResNet18 as our machine learning model, along with their integration of Weights and Biases into the training of the network. ---
+From the framework we specifically used the pretrained ResNet18 as our machine learning model, along with their integration of Weights and Biases into the training of the network.*

 ## Coding environment